Cetiosaurus | The Whale Dinosaur from the Middle Jurassic

 A grayscale illustration of a Cetiosaurus, a large, long-necked sauropod dinosaur from the Jurassic period.
 The dinosaur is depicted in a side profile, showcasing its massive, pillar-like legs, long neck, and tail.
 Its body is robust and muscular, emphasizing its herbivorous nature and formidable size.

-The Cetiosaurus, or ‘whale lizard’, is a fascinating creature with a name that reflects its massive size.
+Cetiosaurus, or ‘whale lizard’, is a fascinating creature with a name that reflects its massive size.
 The name is derived from the Greek words ‘keteios’, meaning ‘sea monster’ or ‘whale’, and ‘sauros’, meaning ‘lizard’.
 This name was bestowed upon it due to its enormous size, which is reminiscent of the colossal whales that roam our oceans today.

 Discovery & Fossil Evidence

-The first discovery of these fossils dates back to 1825, when John Kingdon stumbled upon them in England.
+The first discovery of its fossils dates back to 1825, when John Kingdon stumbled upon them in England.
 These fossils were later described by the English paleontologist Richard Owen in 1841, marking the official recognition of this new dinosaur in the scientific community.

 A mounted skeleton of a Cetiosaurus on display in a museum.
 The skeletal structure is prominently showcased, highlighting the long neck, robust body, and massive legs of the dinosaur.
 The Cetiosaurus skeleton stands upright in a well-lit exhibit hall, with other dinosaur skeletons visible in the background.